websauna/pyramid_notebook/README.rst

 The tool is intended for team internal use only.
 The default settings limit the number of users who can create and access notebooks to 10 people.

 Currently a new daemon process is launched for each user in non-scalable manner.
-If 100+ users scalability is required there exist several ways to make the tool more lightwweight.
+If 100+ users scalability is required there exist several ways to make the tool more lightweight.

 Security
 ========